esseswann/lev/README.md

 - [ ] Interfaces

 ## Naming
 Named after count [Leo Tolstoy](https://tolstoy.ru/), which in Russian reads as `graph Lev Tolstoy`.
-Yandex's HQ is also located on the Tolsoty street
+Yandex's HQ is also located on the Tolstoy street